-Further pathways to tax evasion are more complex, but nevertheless important from the coefficient weights assigned to the pathways in Figure 2.
+Further pathways to tax evasion are more complex, but nevertheless important from the coefficient weighs assigned to the pathways in Figure 2.
 Dissatisfaction with the higher education system (financed primarily by government) opens pathways to evading the mechanism the government has for funding the service, that is, taxation, through mediating variables that represent emotional reactivity.
-Both discontent variables (policy and course) impact on tax evasion through the shame emotions, namely shame acknowledgment (shame/guilt), shame displacement (anger/blame), and shame avoidance.
+Both discontent variables (policy and course)

+impact on tax evasion through the shame emotions, namely shame acknowledgment (shame/guilt), shame displacement (anger/blame), and shame avoidance.

-Personal narratives provide insight into how dissatisfaction with university courses increased shame displacement and reduced shame acknowledgment over the hypothetical HECS evasion scenario.
-Poor shame management in this scenario flowed on into increased dissociation from the tax authority which, in turn, increased tax evasion.
+Personal narratives provide insight into how dissatisfaction with university studies increases shame displacement and reduces shame acknowledgment over the hypothetical HECS cheating scenario.
+Poor shame management in this scenario flows on into increased dissociation from the tax authority, which, in turn, increases tax evasion.
 We have evidence in the quantitative and qualitative findings of how emotional reactivity finds its way into bridging the concepts of course dissatisfaction and tax evasion.
-In the quote below, anger felt toward the universities for poor teaching was redirected into a more far reaching kind of resentment:
+In the quote below, anger felt toward the universities for poor teaching was redirected into a more farreaching kind of resentment:

-"...
+...
 The one thing that I did find annoying was paying HECS for one or two units where the tutors were hopeless and basically didn't teach us much at all.
-I realise it is more the responsibility of the universities to ensure that their tutors are competent, but it is in cases like this that people resent having to pay HECS, ie. When they didn't learn anything new!"
+I realize it is more the responsibility of the universities to ensure that their tutors are competent, but it is in cases like this that people resent having to pay HECS.
+That is, when they didn't learn anything new!

-The implication here is that blame for being deceived and hood-winked into wasting one's time and money on a university course is directed, reluctantly it seems, at HECS.
+The implication here is that blame for being deceived and hoodwinked into wasting one's time and money on a university degree is directed, reluctantly it seems, at HECS.

-Perceptions that HECS was an unfair social policy brought together the political and personal sensibilities of some, illustrating how the link that we had not hypothesised between policy discontent and shame management had come about.
+Perceptions that HECS was an unfair social policy brought together the political and personal sensibilities of some, illustrating how the link that we had not hypothesized between policy discontent and shame management had come about.
 The pathways from unfair social policy to shame to evasion are important because these linkages are among the strongest in Figure 2.
-Those who judged HECS to be socially unjust, deflected shame through displacement and avoidance when caught in a hypothetical scenario for not paying their HECS debt.
-Moreover, their failure to acknowledge wrongdoing heightened their interest in shame avoidance ("it's a trivial offence, so what?" response).
-This pattern of shame management then flowed through to affect responsiveness to the tax authority on tax matters - dissociation (treating the authority as an irrelevancy) increased, along with tax evasion.
-This pathway, through its very complexity, explained why policy makers do not always see behavioural resistance to their more controversial initiatives.
-The response of the public is not direct or "front-on", it is far more oblique, and for this reason takes time to be recognised by government.
+Those who judge HECS to be socially unjust, deflect shame through displacement and avoidance when caught in a hypothetical scenario for not paying their HECS debt.
+Moreover, they fail to acknowledge wrongdoing and this heightens their interest in shame avoidance ('it's a trivial offence, so what?' response).
+This pattern of shame management then flows through to affect responsiveness to the tax authority on tax matters - dissociation (treating the authority as an irrelevancy) increases, along with tax evasion.
+This pathway, in its very complexity, explains why policy makers do not always see behavioural resistance to their more controversial initiatives.
+The response of the public is not direct or 'front-on', it is far more oblique, and for this reason takes time to be recognized by government.